Aremallapur

 Aremallapur is a village in the southern state of Karnataka, India.
 It is located in the Ranebennur taluk of Haveri district in Karnataka.

 Demographics

 The 14.63°N latitude, 75.75°E longitude are the geocoordinate of the Aremallapura.
 As of 2001 India census, Aremallapur had a population of 3563 and as of 2011 India census, it had a population 4785.
 Majority of the population is Kshatriyas Maratha by caste.

 Official language

 The native language of Aremallapur is Kannada, most of the village peoples speak in Kannada.
 These people use Kannada for communication.

 Location

 Aremallapur is located 16 km from Ranebennur via Madleri road.
 14.63°N latitude, 75.75°E longitude.
 Aremallapur is at the heart of the surrounding villages, it is surrounded from Yekalasapura, Hirebidari, Airani, Yellapura T.M, Konanatambigi, Somalapura, Karura, Chelageri and Madleri.
-At the heart of the village Aremallapur itself is the centre adorned by a statue / bust of Shivaji - The great Maratha king.
-The river Tungabhadra – flows along the southern border of Ranebennur taluk, it is 6 km away from aremallapur.